jamiebegin/metrics2mqtt/README.md

 A few assumptions:
 - **Home Assistant is already configured to use a MQTT broker.** Setting up MQTT and HA is beyond the scope of this documentation.
 However, there are a lot of great tutorials on YouTube.
 Either the (recently deprecated) internal broker, or preferably an external broker like [Mosquitto](https://mosquitto.org/) will need to be installed and the HA MQTT intergration configured.
 I run both HA and Mosquitto in separate Docker containers on the same host and the config works well.
 - **The HA MQTT integration is configured to use `homeassistant` as the MQTT autodiscovery prefix.** This is the default for the integration and also the default for `metrics2mqtt`.
 If you have changed this from the default, use the `--prefix` parameter to specify the correct one.
-- **The MQTT broker is running on the same host you want to collect metrics from.** If not, specify either the hostname or IP address of your MQTT broker by using the `--broker` parameter.
 - **You're not using any authentication or TLS to connect to the broker.** Currently `metrics2mqtt` only works with anonymous connections.
 User name / password authentication is fairly trivial to implement, but TLS encryption is less-so.
 If this is a feature you need, please post a feature request (or submit a pull request if you're the ambitious type).

 Using the default prefix and a system name of `NUC` (the name of my server), the following state can be found in the "States" section of Developer Tools in HA: